-Doors are one of the most overlooked and underrated parts of a building, but getting the installation exactly right can be tricky - whether you’re an expert with years of experience or a carpentry novice.
-To help we’ve put together the below guide for fitting an internal door, featuring the Interior Oak Suffolk Bundle.
+Doors are one of the most overlooked and underrated parts of a building, and getting the installation exactly right can seem tricky, but may not be as daunting as you think.
+Whether you’re an expert with years of experience or a carpentry novice, we’ve put together this step-by-step guide to help you replace an internal door.

-To fit a door you’ll need at least all of the below:
+To fit a door you’ll need at least the below items to get you started:

-Prop the door up against the existing frame and mark with a pencil how much will need to be trimmed from the door to get the perfect fit. (size of gap needed between door and frame)
+Prop your chosen interior door up against the existing frame and mark with a pencil how much excess will need to be trimmed from the door to get the perfect fit.

-Trim the excess from the edges of the door, using a wood plane for a small amount or a saw for anything larger.
+Trim the excess from the edges of the door (equal amounts from each side), using a wood plane for a small amount or a saw for anything larger.

-Tip: It’s up to you whether you add the finish to the door before or after hanging it, but we’d advise doing it after you’ve hung it, so you don’t have to worry about ruining your paint job with tools or pencil marks.
-We’d fit the handle after installing the finish, so you don’t stain the metal.
+Tip: It’s up to you whether you add the finish to the door before or after hanging it, but we’d advise doing it after it’s hung, so you don’t have to worry about ruining your paint job with tools or pencil marks.
+We’d then fit the handle after installing the finish, so you don’t stain the metal.

-Our Oak Suffolk door, like many in our range, is provided unfinished so it can be completely customised to the room it’s installed in.
-You have three options for finishing the door, varnish, stain or paint.
-Go for paint if you want a bold solid colour or clean white, stain if you want to keep the wood effect with a slight tint or varnish if you want to show off the colour and grain of the wood but add a sheen coating.
+Our Oregon Cottage interior oak door, like many in our range, is provided unfinished so it can be completely customised to the room it’s installed in.
+You have three options for finishing the door: varnish, stain or paint.
+Go for paint if you want a bold solid colour, clean white stain if you want to keep the wood effect with a slight tint, or varnish if you want to show off the colour and grain of the wood, but add a sheen coating.

 Before adding the chosen finish, make sure the door is clean of any dust.
 Begin with the panels, then the mouldings, and then the rest of the door.
 Follow the grain of the wood when painting and avoid drips to prevent a messy finish.
 Make sure you use a good quality brush and follow the instructions on the tin, as they may vary depending on the type.